 Accepting Crypto Payments on your Website

 We touched on this a little bit in regards to crypto terminals, but let’s do a deeper dive specifically into your website functionality.
-In order to accept crypto payments on your website, you’ll need to install a plugin to an app that can facilitate the transaction.
+In order to accept real-time payments with crypto on your website, you’ll need to install a plugin to an app that can facilitate the transaction.
 Here are a few of the most popular apps for businesses right now:

 Coinbase is really cool because it doubles as a trading site and a payment processor.
 You can buy and sell cryptocurrencies on this platform, but you can also plug it into your website to allow customers to make payments to you via crypto.
 There are more than 50 cryptocurrencies available on Coinbase, which is a really attractive feature to many business owners who are also investors.